SharePoint/sp-dev-docs/docs/spfx/web-parts/known-issues.md

 ### node-gyp rebuild error

-You may get the following error when you do `yo @microsoft/sharepoint`
+You may get the following error when you run `yo @microsoft/sharepoint`

 ```
 > bufferutil@1.2.1 install C:\Users\chakkaradeep\apps\helloworld-webpart\node_modules\bufferutil